Crispy, juicy, delicious fried shrimp seasoned to perfection. The perfect appetizer for birthday and cocktail parties.

 - Can you freeze them?
 You can put these shrimp in a Ziploc bag and freeze them.
 You don’t have to cook them immediately.
 After adding the breading you can store them in the freezer.
 They’ll be fresh for months.

-- How to reheat the shrimp: The best way to reheat leftover fried shrimp is to air fry or bake them for a few minutes so they get that nice crispy exterior again.
-Reheating them in the microwave will make them soft and dry them out.
+- How to reheat the shrimp in an air fryer: The best way to reheat leftover fried shrimp is to air fry them on 370 degrees for 5 minutes.

 - Will I get sick if I eat the digestive tract?
 No, not at all… people love to eat Dungeness crab poop!
 Haha!
 It’s actually safe to eat.
 People just prefer to remove it because they know what it is and because it has a slightly bitter taste.